solo-system/solo-system.github.io/documentation/troubleshooting.md

 * Remember that the Solo software should be flashed onto each memory card before each time that it is inserted into the Solo.

-* Try not to unplug the power cable to the minicomputer unless necessary since it is a fragile connection.
+* Try not to unplug the power cable to the Raspberry Pi unless necessary since it is a fragile connection.
 Instead, unplug the power cable at the battery end, which is a larger and stronger connection.
 Ensure that the orientation of the connections is